 Manufacturing of B-select product candidates includes generation of engineered cell lines that express and secrete the antibody product candidates.
-After selection of clones that secrete the desired amounts of product candidates cell banks are generated and stored to preserve identity and characteristics.
-Process development is undertaken to select optimal conditions for growth and productivity.
-In addition, downstream process development is focused to deliver product with the highest product standards.
-Furthermore activities are undertaken to identify formulation composition and to establish stability characteristics.
-We have entered into contracts with a third party CMO to develop, produce and release our antibody candidates including APRIL, PD-1 and CTLA-4 drug substance.
-In addition, we have contracted with a CMO for the fill/finish and release of our APRIL drug product candidate.
+After selection of clones that secrete the desired amounts of product candidates, cell banks are generated and stored to preserve identity and characteristics.
+Process development, upstream and downstream, is undertaken to select optimal conditions for growth and productivity, quality standards and yield.
+In addition, activities are undertaken to identify formulation composition to establish stability characteristics.
+We contract with a CMO to develop, produce and release drug substance and drug product for our antibody candidates targeting APRIL and CTLA-4.